Skip to main content

 To use this page, select a transformation class and then click one of the following commands in the ribbon bar:

-• Edit — (DTL transformations only) Click to change or view the data transformation using the Data Transformation Builder.
+• Edit—(DTL transformations only) Click to change or view the data transformation using the Data Transformation Builder.

-• Test — Click to test the selected transformation class using the Test Transform wizard.
+• Test—Click to test the selected transformation class using the Test Transform wizard.

 For details, see Testing Data Transformations.

-• Delete — Click to delete the selected transformation class.
+• Delete—Click to delete the selected transformation class.

-• Export — Click to export the selected transformation class to an XML file.
+• Export—Click to export the selected transformation class to an XML file.

-• Import — Click to import a data transformation that was exported to an XML file.
+• Import—Click to import a data transformation that was exported to an XML file.

 You can also export and import these classes as you do any other class in InterSystems IRIS.
-You can use the System Explorer > Globals page of the Management Portal or use the Export and Import commands on the Tools menu in Studio.

 Other Tools